barntsen/Eps/readme.md

 execute with gpu acceleration
 by a simple recompile without any need to touch the source code.

-The eps language is a tiny subset of c, but with support for multidimensional dynamic arrays and a new and delete operator for memory management. c-style arrays does not exist.
+The eps language is python like, but with support for multidimensional dynamic arrays and a new and delete operator for memory management.
 Only  a few basic data types are supported; int, float and char.
 Dynamic struct's is supported, static structs do not exist.
 The most important extension is the parallel statement: